 The relationship between master and apprentice is personal, and for life.
 It is not that of a teacher and his student, for the master isn’t expected to teach anything.
 It is rather expected of the apprentice that he assimilates as much knowledge as possible while he shares his master’s life.

-As an example of the patience required for the traditional apprenticeship path, the first four years in Japan was not spent as as apprentice, but simply learning the culture and language while building relationships with those involved in the swordsmithing world.
+As an example of the patience required for the traditional apprenticeship path, his first four years in Japan was not spent as an apprentice at all, but simply learning the culture and language while building relationships with those involved in the swordsmithing world.

 Upon completion of his final test he will become one of only a couple of non-Japanese in history to stick out a full apprenticeship and pass the requirements to work as a licensed swordsmith in Japan.
 Keith Austin was another.
 Pierre is currently constructing his new forge in Canada and should be up and running again in a few months.